 Kevin Davies is a British author, editor, and publisher who specializes in medical genetics, personalized medicine and the Human Genome Project.

 Kevin is the author of three popular science books, most recently The $1,000 Genome(Simon & Schuster, 2010) -– an exploration of the revolution in DNA sequencing and personal genomics.
 His 2001 book Cracking the Genome was translated into 15 languages.
 Kevin’s first book, Breakthrough (co-authored with Michael White) examined the race for the BRCA1 breast cancer gene; he served as technical consultant on the 2012 film Decoding Annie Parker.
-Kevin is also the co-author with Jim Watson of an updated edition of DNA: The Story of the Genetics Revolution (to be published in May 2017).
+Kevin is also the co-author with Jim Watson of an updated edition of DNA: The Story of the Genetic Revolution (to be published in May 2017).

 Kevin is the founding editor of Nature Genetics, the world’s leading genetics research journal, which debuted in 1992 and launched Nature’s thriving partner journal program.
 He was also Editor-in-Chief of Cell Press in 2000-01, following the acquisition by Elsevier.